DorArlaki/Deploy-Group-Policy/Uninstall-TeamViewer/README.md

 ## Overview

-This PowerShell script is designed to be deployed as a startup Group Policy Object (GPO) to remove TeamViewer from Windows computers.
-It performs the following tasks:
+Welcome to the TeamViewer Removal Script!
+This handy PowerShell script is designed to make your life easier by helping you remove TeamViewer from Windows computers using a startup Group Policy Object (GPO).
+It's like saying goodbye to TeamViewer with a click of a button.

+Here's what this script does for you:

-1. Forcefully terminates any running TeamViewer processes.
+1. **Terminate Like a Pro**: It forcefully terminates any running TeamViewer processes.
+Say goodbye to those pesky background tasks!

-2. Uninstalls TeamViewer silently.
+2. **Silent Uninstall**: It silently uninstalls TeamViewer, sparing you from those annoying uninstaller prompts.

-3. Removes residual files and registry entries.
+3. **Clean Slate**: It cleans up residual files and registry entries, leaving your computer squeaky clean.

 ## Prerequisites

-Before deploying this script, ensure the following:
+Before you embark on your TeamViewer-removing adventure, make sure you've got the following:

-- **Administrator Privileges**: The script must be executed with administrative privileges to ensure proper removal of TeamViewer.
+- **Administrator Privileges**: This script needs to be run with administrator privileges.
+Don't worry; we've got you covered!

 ## Usage

-Follow these steps to deploy the script as a startup GPO:
+Let's get started with a step-by-step guide:

-1. **Download the Script**: Download the `Remove-TeamViewer.ps1` script to your administrative computer.
+1. **Download the Script**: First, grab the `Remove-TeamViewer.ps1` script from this repository and save it on your trusty administrative computer.

-2. **Edit the Script**: Open the script using a text editor and ensure that the following variables are correctly configured:
+2. **Edit with Care**: Open the script in your favorite text editor (or choose the fanciest one).
+Make sure to check the following variable:

-   - `$uninstallerPath`: Verify that this variable points to the correct path of TeamViewer's uninstaller (`uninstall.exe`).
+   - `$uninstallerPath`: Ensure it points to TeamViewer's uninstaller (`uninstall.exe`) correctly.

-3. **Create a GPO**:
+3. **GPO Magic**:

-   - Open the Group Policy Management Console (GPMC) on your domain controller.
+   - Fire up the Group Policy Management Console (GPMC) on your domain controller.
+It's where the magic begins!

-   - Create a new GPO or select an existing one that you want to use for deploying the script.
+   - Create a new GPO or pick an existing one that you want to use for deploying the script.

-4. **Add the Script to the GPO**:
+4. **Add the Script**:

    - Navigate to the GPO's "Computer Configuration" > "Policies" > "Windows Settings" > "Scripts (Startup/Shutdown)".

    - Double-click "Startup" to edit the startup scripts.

-   - Click "Add" and browse to the location of the `Remove-TeamViewer.ps1` script.
+   - Click "Add," and like a skilled explorer, find the `Remove-TeamViewer.ps1` script.

-   - Click "OK" to add the script.
+   - Click "OK" to add the script like a boss!

 5. **Apply the GPO**:

-   - Link the GPO to the Organizational Unit (OU) containing the target computer objects.
+   - Link the GPO to the Organizational Unit (OU) that houses the target computer objects.

-   - Ensure that the GPO is correctly applied to the target computers.
+   - Make sure the GPO applies correctly to the computers you're targeting.

 6. **Deploy the GPO**:

-   - Wait for Group Policy to refresh on the target computers (or force a refresh manually using `gpupdate /force`).
+   - Let's give it some time.
+Wait for Group Policy to refresh on your target computers, or use some IT magic with `gpupdate /force`.

-   - The script will run at startup, removing TeamViewer silently.
+   - Watch the script do its thing at startup, silently removing TeamViewer.
+It's like a ninja!

-7. **Monitor Execution**:
+7. **Keep an Eye on It**:

-   - You can monitor the script's execution and check for errors in the Windows Event Viewer on the target computers.
+   - Curious to know what's happening?
+Check out the Windows Event Viewer on your target computers.
+It might spill some secrets!

 ## Notes

-- This script is designed for removing TeamViewer from Windows computers.
-Ensure that it's used responsibly and in compliance with your organization's policies.
+- Remember, this script is designed for Windows computers and TeamViewer removal.
+Please use it responsibly and follow your organization's policies.

-- Be cautious when using startup GPOs, as they can affect system startup times.
-Test the script in a controlled environment before deploying it widely.
+- Startup GPOs can affect system startup times, so test the script in a controlled environment before going all-in.

-- Always backup important data before running scripts that modify or uninstall software.
+- Always have a backup of important data before running scripts that tinker with software.

 ## Troubleshooting

-If you encounter issues or need assistance, refer to the troubleshooting section in the script or seek help from your IT team or community forums.
+If you run into any issues or need help, check out the troubleshooting section in the script or reach out to your IT team or friendly community forums.
+You're not alone on this journey!

+Now, go forth and conquer TeamViewer removal with confidence! 🚀